cryptape/quantum-resistant-lock-script/docs/advanced.md

 * `M`: `M` represents the threshold, meaning how many signatures must be provided to unlock the cell.
 For instance, in a 3-of-5 setup, `M` must be 3.
 * `N`: `N` represents the avialble public keys, in a 3-of-5 setup, `N` must be 5.

-`N` also denotes how many pairs of `param id` and `public key` will follow.
-Each `param id` will be 1 byte,representing the actual parameter set to use.
+`N` also denotes how many pairs of `param flag` and `public key` will follow.
+Each `param id` will be 1 byte, the higher 7 bit represents `param ID`, denoting the parameter set to use, the lowest bit is a signature flag, for multisig configuration, this bit is always 0.
 A public key can range from 48 to 64 depending on the parameter set.
 The exact of value in `param id` indicates the length of public key followed.

 ## Multisig ID, Param ID

 `Param ID` determines the SPHINCS+ parameter set to be used for a public key.
 There are 12 possible values:

-* 1: sphincs-sha2-128f
+* 48: sphincs-sha2-128f
-* 2: sphincs-sha2-128s
+* 49: sphincs-sha2-128s
-* 3: sphincs-sha2-192f
+* 50: sphincs-sha2-192f
-* 4: sphincs-sha2-192s
+* 51: sphincs-sha2-192s
-* 5: sphincs-sha2-256f
+* 52: sphincs-sha2-256f
-* 6: sphincs-sha2-256s
+* 53: sphincs-sha2-256s
-* 7: sphincs-shake-128f
+* 54: sphincs-shake-128f
-* 8: sphincs-shake-128s
+* 55: sphincs-shake-128s
-* 9: sphincs-shake-192f
+* 56: sphincs-shake-192f
-* 10: sphincs-shake-192s
+* 57: sphincs-shake-192s
-* 11: sphincs-shake-256f
+* 58: sphincs-shake-256f
-* 12: sphincs-shake-256s
+* 59: sphincs-shake-256s

 This [file](../crates/ckb-fips205-utils/src/lib.rs) contains the canonical source of param ID definitions.
 All other sources rely on this single file, so if you have any doubt, always check this file.